-The sample of dairy farmers was randomly selected jointly with the larger ILRI project, using a multi-stage sampling technique.
+The sample of dairy farmers for our study was randomly selected jointly with the larger ILRI and UCSC project, using a multi-stage sampling technique.
 First, the nine counties were selected purposively.
 Second, in these counties a census of dairy cooperative societies was conducted, resulting in 188 dairy cooperatives.
-Third, from all cooperatives we determined those that were active and had subunits with membership numbers between 30 and 800.
-This process yielded 39 cooperatives with 361 sub-units, out of which we selected 210 sub-units randomly.
-Fourth, in each subunit, five farmers were randomly selected for the baseline survey, resulting in a total of 1050 farmers.
-Fifth, out of these 1050 farmers, we randomly selected 625 dairy farmers to participate in the choice experiment, which was conducted together with the baseline survey between October and December 2021.
+Several of these cooperatives were inactive, meaning that they still existed on paper but had ceased collective dairy activities.
+These inactive cooperatives were excluded.
+From the others, we obtained information on the number and size of cooperative sub-units, referring to the milk collection points that the cooperative transporters regularly access.
+As the cooperatives differ considerably in terms of size and geographical spread, we used these sub-units for further sampling to facilitate the fieldwork logistics.
+From 361 cooperative sub-units, we randomly sampled 210; then, in each sub-unit we randomly selected five farmers, resulting in a total of 1050 dairy farmers for the baseline survey.
+For our choice experiment, we randomly selected 625 farmers from the baseline sample.
+The choice experiment was conducted together with the baseline survey between October and December 2021.
+The sample is considered representative of member farmers in dairy cooperatives in the nine Kenyan counties.

-3.2 Choice experiment
+3.2 | Choice experiment